cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 What you're asking about is conditional testing and control flow.

 Please read our extensive {% url 'Conditional Testing Guide' conditional-testing %} which explains this in detail.

+## {% fa fa-angle-right %} Can I use the new ES7 async / await syntax?

+No. The Command API is not designed in a way that makes this possible.

+If you're curious please read:

+- Our {% url 'Introduction to Cypress guide' introduction-to-cypress#Commands-Are-Asynchronous %} which explains how the Commands are designed
+- Our {% url 'Variables and Aliases guide' variables-and-aliases %} which talks about patterns dealing with async code

 ## {% fa fa-angle-right %} Can I prevent Cypress from failing my test when my application throws an uncaught exception error?